CalderLund/BBall-Analytics/README.md

 TeamInfo (CHAR(3) PRIMARY KEY team_id, VARCHAR(25) team_name)

-// From basketball_tea.csv, later on turn 0 from confRank column into NULL
+// From basketball_tea.csv, later on turn 0 from confRank column into NUL \\
 // ... -> all columns from o_fgm to games